Robbie Rogers: Senior team

 In October 2008, then head coach Bob Bradley called Rogers up for the 2010 FIFA World Cup qualifier against Trinidad and Tobago.
 However, he had to withdraw from the squad due to a back injury, and was consequently replaced by Chris Rolfe.
 Rogers was then included in a 25-man January camp ahead of a friendly against Sweden on January 24, 2009.
 He started the match, his first cap for his country at senior level, playing 69 minutes in a 3–2 win at The Home Depot Center.
 He was named in the United States 2009 CONCACAF Gold Cup squad.
 He started in his country's first match of the tournament, assisting the first two goals before scoring the third in an eventual 4–0 win against Grenada on July 5, 2009.
 Rogers made five appearances throughout the tournament, including a starting appearance in the final, which the U.S. lost to Mexico.

 After impressing during the Gold Cup, Rogers was called up to play in the United States' final two 2010 FIFA World Cup qualification matches in October 2009.
 Although he was not named in the squad for the 3–2 win over Honduras on October 11, 2009, he did appear as a second-half substitute in a 2–2 draw with Costa Rica four days later.
-Rogers came on when the U.S. were losing 2–0, and provided assists for both Michael Bradley and Jonathan Bornstein to tie the game at 2–2.
+Rogers came on when the U.S. was losing 2–0, and provided assists for both Michael Bradley and Jonathan Bornstein to tie the game at 2–2.
 Rogers made two further appearances in friendly matches against Slovakia and Denmark in November 2009, taking his senior team appearance tally to nine.